RAJAS2025/VHR-WRO-FE-June-2025/ReadME.md

 These are the following steps we take to dodge a block and generally, just have the robot run through the laps.

-- Detect and identify colored blocks (Red, Green, Blue, Orange, Pink).
+- Detect and identify colored blocks and lines (Red, Green, Blue, Orange, Pink).
 - Slow down automatically as it approaches obstacles.
 - Dodge blocks smoothly by adjusting steering.
 - Maintain stable heading while wall-following.